 5. Then a list of sound drivers and devices will display.

 6. Check if your laptop sound card has displayed or not.

 7. For example, A sound card for “Dell Inspiron” can be IDT High Definition Audio CODEC.

 8. If you do not know the name of the sound card embedded inside your motherboard, then check the specifications of your laptop and see your respective sound card.

 9. If that particular sound card has displayed in the drop-down menu of Sound.
-Then there is no issue with your Sound card and the Laptop Sound Not Working corresponds to some other spectrum of problems.
+Then there is no issue with your Sound card, and the Sound on Laptop Not Working corresponds to some other spectrum of problems.

 Method 2: Ensuring that Audio Device is enabled or not?

 1. First, Go to Control Panel.

-2. Then click on View by Large icons & choose Sound option.
+2. Then click on View by Large icons & choose the Sound option.

 3. If something like Default Device and the name of your sound card is being displayed along with the Speakers option, then it is fine.

 4. If Disabled is written alongside the Speakers option, they will have to enable it.

-5. Afterwards, right-click on it and from the drop-down options click on Enable.
+5. Afterward, right-click on it and from the drop-down options click on Enable.